Homotopical models for metric spaces and completeness: Analysis in R+-Cat

-In this appendix, we collect technical results on limits and Cauchy sequences in Lawvere metric spaces.
+The appendix collects technical results on limits and Cauchy sequences in Lawvere metric spaces.
 Much of this material closely parallels the analysis of metric spaces, but because of key distinctions, care must be taken in generalizing results to this setting.
-Note that basic arithmetic operations ($+$, $-$, etc.) use different conventions in $\RR_+$-categories than in more conventional metric spaces.
-As such, a number of results are proven in cases, depending on whether distances are infinite.
+The basic arithmetic operations ($+$, $-$, etc.) use different conventions in $\RR_+$-categories than in more conventional metric spaces.
+As such, many results are proven in cases, depending on whether distances are infinite.
 Note also that the limit of a sequence in $\RR_+$ is only ever $\infty$ when that sequence eventually becomes constant on $\infty$.
-The proofs of many of the statements below are entirely similar to their metric-space analogues or are entirely straightforward, in which case no proof is given.
+The proofs of many of the statements below are entirely similar to their metric-space analogs or are straightforward, in which case no proof is given.

+Some of the analysis of limits in Lawvere metric spaces is considered in the papers \cite{Rutten} and \cite{Bon}, where the authors consider directional versions of limits in non-symmetric Lawvere metric spaces.
+As such, while there are connections between these works and the results of this appendix, there does not appear to be any redundancy.